realworldocaml/book/en/json.md

 }
 ```

 There is an obvious correspondence to the ATD definition.
-Note in
+Note
-particular that field names in separate OCaml records cannot shadow
+that field names in OCaml records in the same module cannot shadow
-each other, and so we specifically prefix every field with a prefix to
+each other, and so we instruct ATDgen to prefix every field with a
-distinguish it from other records.
-For example, `<ocaml
+name that distinguishes it from other records in the same module.
-field_prefix="auth_req_">` in the ATD spec prefixes every field name
+For example, `<ocaml field_prefix="auth_req_">` in the ATD spec prefixes
-in the generated `authorization_request` record with `auth_req`.
+every field name in the generated `authorization_request` record with `auth_req`.

 The `Github_t` module only contains the type definitions, while
-`Github_j` has a concrete serialization module to and from JSON.
+`Github_j` provides serialization functions to and from JSON.
 You
 can read the `github_j.mli` to see the full interface, but the
 important functions for most uses are the conversion functions to and
 from a string.
 For our example above, this looks like: